-7. Next read between the red and black test points (50W output) on the 50W Power Combiner module and the level should be at 50Vrms +/- 1V (+47.0 dBm +/- 0.3dB, 50Ω reference) which is equal to 50W output for a 50Ω load.
+7. Next read between the red and black test points (50W output) on the 50W Power Combiner module and the level should be at 50Vrms +/- 1V, 50Ω or II 61.3Vrms +/- 1V, 75Ω II (+47.0 dBm +/- 0.3dB) which is equal to 50W output for a rated load.
 This level should be approximately 6 dB higher than the 4 equal levels on the input test points of the Power Combiner.
 If this level needs to be slightly changed, then adjust the driving carrier set amplifier's INPUT level potentiometer again.
-Then recheck the level on the INPUT test point of one of the 12.5W Power Amplifiers to make sure it doesn't exceed 1Vrms as set in the previous step.
+Then recheck the level on the INPUT test point of one of the 12.5W Power Amplifiers to make sure it doesn't exceed 1Vrms as set in the

+- previous step.
 It is recommended that the 50W output level be measured with an oscilloscope to verify the accuracy of the selective level meter and also to check that the output sine wave is not distorted.
-This is important because a 6.2Vrms or 1 dB difference in level is equal to being off by 13 watts.

-8. This concludes the calibration of the LPA50.
+This is important because a 1dB difference in level is equal to being off by 13 watts. - 8.
+This concludes the calibration of the LPA50.